littlehorse-enterprises/lh-quickstart-java/README.md

 You can also see the `TaskRun` node on the workflow.
 It's highlighted, meaning that it's already running!
 If you click on it, you can see that it is in the `TASK_SCHEDULED` status.

-## Run Task Worker
+## Run Task Workers

-Now let's start our worker, so that our blocked `WfRun` can finish.
+Now let's start our workers, so that our blocked `WfRun` can finish.
 What this does is start a daemon which calls the `KnowYourCustomerTasks#verifyIdentity()` Java Method for every scheduled `TaskRun` with appropriate parameters.

 ```sh
 ./gradlew run --args worker
 ```

-Once the worker starts up, please open another terminal and inspect our `WfRun` again:
+Once the workers starts up, please open another terminal and inspect our `WfRun` again:

 ```sh
 lhctl get wfRun <wf_run_id>
 ```

 Voila!
 It's completed.
-You can also verify that the Task Queue is empty now that the Task Worker executed all of the tasks:
+You can also verify that the Task Queue is empty now that the Task Workers executed all of the tasks:

 ```sh
 lhctl search taskRun --taskDefName verify-identity --status TASK_SCHEDULED